Mick Wallace

-Michael Wallace (born 9 November 1955) is an Irish politician and former property developer who has been a Member of the European Parliament (MEP) from Ireland for the South constituency since July 2019.
-He is a member of Independents 4 Change, part of The Left in the European Parliament – GUE/NGL.
+Michael Wallace (born 9 November 1955) is an Irish politician, former property developer and former Member of the European Parliament (MEP) from Ireland for the South constituency from 2019 to 2024.
+He is a member of Independents 4 Change, part of The Left in the European Parliament.
 He was a Teachta Dála (TD) for the Wexford constituency from 2011 to 2019.

-Entering politics in 2011 following the post-2008 Irish economic downturn, Wallace was almost immediately considered to be one of the most eccentric and unconventional figures in Irish national politics.
-Establishing a reputation for anti-establishment and populist views, Wallace became a frequent guest on the political debate show Tonight with Vincent Browne in the process.
-He soon aligned himself with Clare Daly, forming a political duo still operating as a unit today.
-In 2012 it emerged that during his time as a property developer, Wallace's company owed €2.1 million to the state in unpaid value-added taxes.
+Entering politics in 2011 following the post-2008 Irish economic downturn, Wallace was considered one of the most eccentric and unconventional figures in Irish politics.
+Wallace gained a reputation for anti-establishment and left-wing populist views, and became a frequent guest on the political debate show Tonight with Vincent Browne.
+In 2012, it emerged that during his time as a property developer, Wallace's company owed €2.1 million to the state in unpaid value-added taxes.

-In recent years Wallace has gained attention for his foreign policy views, particularly regarding Russia and China, which have been the subject of controversy and criticism.
+Since 2012, Wallace has had a close political association with Clare Daly.
+As an MEP, Wallace has gained international attention for his foreign policy positions, describing himself as fighting "anti-Russia" and "anti-China" rhetoric.
+His views have been the subject of controversy and criticism in Europe, but have been promoted by state-controlled media in Russia, China, Iran, Syria, and other authoritarian states.

-Personal life
+Early and personal life

-Born at Wellington Bridge in County Wexford, one of a family of 12 children, he graduated from University College Dublin with a teaching qualification.
-He married Mary Murphy from Duncormick, County Wexford in 1979; the couple had two sons, but the marriage ended when the children were young.
+Wallace was born in Wellingtonbridge in County Wexford, Ireland, in 1955.
+The son of businessman Joseph Wallace and his wife Maureen, he was one of a family of 12 children.
+His father, a former Fianna Fáil member, was the head of a family that owned and operated several businesses in Wellingtonbridge.
+He graduated from University College Dublin with a degree in English, history and philosophy, and later obtained a teaching qualification.
+He married Mary Murphy from Duncormick, County Wexford, in 1979; the couple had two sons, but the marriage ended when the children were young.
 Wallace had two more children from another relationship in the 1990s.

-In 2007, Wallace founded the Wexford Football Club which he managed for their first three seasons, and is chairman of its board.
+In 2007, Wallace founded the Wexford Football Club, which he managed for their first three seasons, and was chairman of its board.
 The club is in the League of Ireland First Division.
+He is also a supporter of Italian football club Torino.

-Prior to entering politics Wallace owned a property development and construction company completing developments such as The Italian Quarter in the Ormond Quay area of the Dublin quays.
+Prior to entering politics, Wallace owned a property development and construction company completing developments such as The Italian Quarter in the Ormond Quay area of the Dublin quays.
 The company later collapsed into liquidation, with Wallace finally being declared bankrupt on 19 December 2016.

-Political career

-Wallace has held various positions at both a national and European level as a politician.